Choose Collagen Supplements Wisely

 Collagen supplements are sourced from the body parts of mammals and fish.
 Collagen is in the hair, skin, nails, bones, and ligaments of animals, including beef and fish.
 Although bovine collagen has long been assumed to be a safe and biocompatible material, dermatologists should be aware of the theoretical potential for prion transmission when the tissue from cows are used.

 Prion diseases are fatal neurodegenerative disorders.
 New forms of these diseases have appeared in both animals and humans.
-There is substantial scientific evidence to support the notion that mad cow disease, clinically known as transmissible spongiform encephalopathy and prion disease, has affected humans.
 There is no such thing as a species barrier when it comes to prion disease—clinically known as transmissible spongiform encephalopathy (TSE).
 Many practices once considered safe demand a review as the prion pandemic surges and spreads around the world.
 The use of animal by-products for the production of collagen is one of those practices.
 Prion contamination is impossible to stop.
 In a production facility, a small amount of prion contamination will contaminate everything downstream forever, including the product, the consumer and more.
+Why take the risk when safer alternatives exist.

 Produce More Collagen In Your Body